Mohammedfaisal03/python_project/README.md

 # python_project
 using python procedural programing language.
-In this folder we have 6
+In this folder we have 5 projects.